HrdHat/Hrdhatv3/src/modules/forms/flra/FLRAFormStatePlan.md

 # FLRA Form State Management & Submission Plan

-## Current State
+## New State (2024)
-- No localStorage or DB save logic in FLRA modules.
-- All modules use local React state only (`useState`).
+- All form state is managed in React state in `FlraFormBuilder`.
+- Only one form is "open" at a time (tracked by `currentFormId`).
+- **All field changes are saved directly to Supabase immediately.**
+- No localStorage, no drafts, no debounce, no autosave.
+- When starting a new form, a new row is created in the `forms` table and a fresh `formId` is used for all subsequent saves.
-- Data is lost on reload/navigation.
+- Data is always persisted in Supabase; nothing is lost on reload/navigation.
-- `ActiveFlraDrawer` has TODOs for saving active form, but no implementation.
+- `ActiveFlraDrawer` will fetch and manage active forms from Supabase.

 ---

 ## Status Field Usage
-- The `forms` table now includes a `status` field (`text NOT NULL DEFAULT 'draft'`).
+- The `forms` table includes a `status` field (`text NOT NULL DEFAULT 'draft'`).
 - This field tracks the lifecycle of a form: `'draft'`, `'submitted'`, or `'archived'`.

 ### Workflow Example
-- **On draft save:** Set `status = 'draft'` (default).
+- **On field change:** Data is upserted to Supabase with `status = 'draft'` (default).
 - **On submission:** Set `status = 'submitted'`.
 - **On archive:** Set `status = 'archived'`.

 ### Validation Note
 - Only required fields (per schema) must be validated on submission.
-- Drafts can be saved with incomplete/partial data.
+- Drafts (in-progress forms) can be saved with incomplete/partial data.

 ### Migration Note
 - The migration to add the `status` field to the `forms` table has been applied and is now part of the schema.